r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Cleanup

 Empty and delete AWS Amplify, Amazon Cognito, Lambda, IAM, DynamoDB, API Gateway, CodeCommit, and CloudWatch instances.
+To avoid unnecessary costs, please double-check that no underlying resources are still running.

 ## Conclusion
 In this project, we walked through the process of creating a robust, scalable, and user-friendly serverless web application using various AWS services.
 By following these steps, we have built an application that seamlessly and efficiently handles user requests for unicorn rides, demonstrating the power and flexibility of serverless architectures.
 Feel free to message me with code improvement suggestions.